The B-Side of Paradise: A Review

 Wherever he goes he forges unique relationships with a colorful collection of characters from every demographic and identity group that walked the campus at the time: the scion of a famed European industrialist, a son of the Onondaga nation; a gay Kentucky blue blood; a brother from Miami’s Coconut Grove, a 12-year-old math prodigy; and the ladies’ swim team captain, Triangle Club musical comedy lead and award winning American Literature student who he takes to dinner at Ivy—in a night that disrupted Ivy’s social order of Arrow collars and Coolidge dollars forever.

 Throughout D’Alessandro’s mythic journey up and down Princeton’s social ladder he offers valuable lessons on success and friendship they don’t teach in Princeton’s McCosh lecture halls.
-Offering delicious unreliable narrator bits along the way in a mash up of Ivy League pretexts and pretensions.
+Offering deliciously unreliable narrator bits along the way in a mash up of Ivy League pretexts and pretensions.

-Nothing (and no one) escapes his B-Side microscope including Princeton Admissions, Princeton Football, the university’s famous senior thesis requirement, Professor John Nash the Nobel Laureate and subject of Ron Howard’s Academy Award-winning movie A Beautiful Mind, Woodrow Wilson, Donald Rumsfeld, and Jeff Bezos (the guy who ruined everything.)
+Nothing (and no one) escapes his satirical B-Side microscope including Princeton Admissions, Princeton Football, the university’s famous senior thesis requirement, Professor John Nash the Nobel Laureate and subject of Ron Howard’s Academy Award-winning movie A Beautiful Mind, Woodrow Wilson, Donald Rumsfeld, and Jeff Bezos (the guy who ruined everything.)
 Who are all subject to his acerbic wit.

 A Nostalgia Trip for Baby Boomers and a College Handbook for Cool Kids